cjbarber/best-crm-for-startups/README.md

 ## Takeaways:
 - **Just raised a Series A and ready to hire salespeople?** Salesforce or RelateIQ.
-- **Your startup is currently a side project?** Streak (integrated with Gmail), SugarCRM (self hosted, free and open source), or a spreadsheet.
+- **Your startup is currently a side project?** Streak (integrated with Gmail), SugarCRM (self hosted, free and open source), Insight.ly, or a spreadsheet.
 - **Using your CRM for tracking applicants?** RelateIQ.
 - **Still not satisfied?** Try out Pipedrive, Close.io or BaseCRM.